simbaaf/shouldDO/README.md

 # Introdution 😎 :

-ShouldDO :100: is a basic web  application build with Javascript, with ShouldDo you can create list for what you should do Daily .
+ShouldDO :100: is a Small web  application build with Javascript, It's allows you create list for what you should do Daily .

 # Technologies Used 💎